-How Your Typical Phuket Scuba Diving Day Trip Will Run
+How Your Typical Phuket Scuba Diving Day Trips Will Run

-I’ve dived in many places around the world and it’s fair to say that scuba diving in Phuket differs greatly from anywhere else I’ve experienced.
-Most of the best diving spots in the world are fairly remote with limited infrastructure but Phuket is very different negating the necessity of staying in a dive resort or very close to the boat departure point.
-As a result divers come from all over the island to join us, so if you’re wondering how it works read on…
+Phuket diving trips are a fantastic day out but may not be what you’re used to.
+We’ve dived in many places around the world and it’s fair to say that scuba diving in Phuket differs greatly from anywhere else I’ve experienced.
+Most of the best diving spots in the world are fairly remote with limited infrastructure.
+Phuket is very different negating the necessity of staying in a dive resort or very close to the boat departure point.
+As a result divers come from all over the island to join us.
+So if you’re wondering how it works read on…

 The time varies depends on where you’re staying (see below) but will be between 06:30 – 08:00am from the reception area of your hotel.
 If our drivers can’t immediately see you they will ask the hotel staff to call your name.
 Please check your name is on the list or you could end up on an elephant trekking tour…